anhhchu/metimur/README.md

 ## Use Case 1: Benchmark existing data
 You have existing data in Databricks workspace and you want to compare query performance across different Databricks SQL warehouse types or sizes with different level of concurrency

-The **quickstart** notebook provides a convenient way to execute queries concurrently using [Databricks SQL Connector](https://docs.databricks.com/en/dev-tools/python-sql-connector.html) with ODBC driver on **Databricks workspace** with existing data, and easily benchmark the query duration on Serverless, Pro, and Serverless warehouses.
+The **quickstart** notebook provides a convenient way to execute queries concurrently using [Databricks SQL Connector](https://docs.databricks.com/en/dev-tools/python-sql-connector.html) with ODBC driver on **Databricks workspace** with existing data, and easily benchmark the query duration on Serverless, Pro, and Classic warehouses.

 >**Note**: You should have **existing data** available in the workspace to proceed.
 If you don't have available data, the default data used in the notebook is `tpch` data in `samples` catalog along with tpch sample queries in `queries` folder of this repo.
 If you want to use TPCH and TPCDS data with different scale factor, or generate your own data with defined schema, go to **Advanced** notebook.